Pakistan Night Highlights Opportunities For IT Sector Growth - UrduPoint

 Pakistan Night Highlights Opportunities For IT Sector Growth

-This event was organized to foster connections among tech professionals and business leaders, which attracted hundreds of tech executives from various nationalities, providing a unique platform for collaboration and exchange of ideas.
+Organized to foster connections among tech professionals and business leaders, the event attracted hundreds of tech executives from various nationalities, providing a unique platform for collaboration and exchange of ideas.

-Sheikh Mana Bin Muhammad bin Rashid Al Maktoum graced the occasion as a chief guest.
+H.H Sheikh Mana Bin Muhammad bin Rashid Al Maktoum graced the occasion as Chief Guest.

-Pakistan’s Ambassador to the UAE, Faisal Niaz Tirmizi, expressed his gratitude to his Highness Sheikh Mohammed bin Rashid Al Maktoum for providing such a significant platform through GITEX.
+Pakistan’s Ambassador to the UAE, H.E.
+Faisal Niaz Tirmizi, expressed his gratitude to His Highness Sheikh Mohammed bin Rashid Al Maktoum for providing such a significant platform through GITEX.

-He further emphasized the importance of leveraging international platforms to promote Pakistan’s growing tech industry and expand its global footprint.

-On behalf of the Government of Pakistan, Prime Minister Muhammad Shehbaz Sharif, and Minister of State for IT & Telecommunication, Shaza Fatima Khawaja, Ambassador Tirmizi thanked GITEX Global for declaring Pakistan as a tech destination in 2024.
+On behalf of the Government of Pakistan, Prime Minister Muhammad Shehbaz Sharif and Minister of State for IT & Telecommunication, Ms. Shaza Fatima Khawaja, Ambassador Tirmizi thanked GITEX Global for declaring Pakistan as Tech-destination 2024.

-The Ambassador highlighted the collaborative efforts of the Ministry of Information Technology and Telecommunications (MoITT), Pakistan Software Export board (PSEB), Pakistan Software Houses Association (PASHA), and the Special Investment Facilitation Council (SIFC) for jointly working towards strengthening Pakistan’s IT industry.
+The Ambassador highlighted the collaborative efforts of Ministry of Information Technology and Telecommunication (MoITT), Pakistan Software Export Board (PSEB), Pakistan Software Houses Association (PASHA), and the Special Investment Facilitation Council (SIFC) for jointly working towards strengthening Pakistan’s IT industry.

-Ali Zeb Khan, Trade and Investment Counsellor, Dubai, during his address, welcomed IT delegates from the USA, Egypt, Iran, Sri Lanka, Bangladesh, Tanzania, Korea, and UAE for productive interaction, business matchmaking, and B2B with Pakistani companies.
+Ali Zeb Khan, Trade and Investment Counsellor, Dubai during his address welcomed IT delegates from USA, Egypt, Iran, Sri Lanka, Bangladesh, Tanzania, Korea and UAE for productive interaction, business matchmaking and B2B with Pakistani companies.

-He encouraged foreign business leaders and IT professionals to visit the Pakistan Pavilion at the Dubai World Trade Centre during the ongoing GITEX Global event, where 24 Pakistani exhibitors were showcasing the country’s latest technological innovations and digital solutions.
+He encouraged foreign business leaders and IT professionals to visit Pakistan Pavilion at Dubai World Trade Centre during the ongoing GITEX Global event where 24 Pakistani exhibitors are showcasing the country’s latest technological innovations and digital solutions.

 Zeb highlighted the potential of Pakistan’s IT sector and the vital role of networking events in enhancing trade and investment opportunities.
 He underlined the need for greater collaboration between international tech professionals and Pakistani businesses to drive innovation and growth.